TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 8. **DarwinIA magnetism**: Extreme return/drawdown ratio attracts maximum allocation
 9. **Performance fees**: 15% of profits on up to 875K EUR allocated capital

-**The strategy doesn't just profit from the short — it holds 32x more short lots than a pure short could afford.
+**The strategy doesn't just profit from the short — it holds 26x more short lots than a pure short could afford.
 The hedge makes this possible by neutralizing directional risk while the EA systematically strips the hedge away on every bounce, growing net short exposure until the position is pure profit.
-With fewer longs to unwind (11K vs 18K+), the path to pure short is half as long — 8 bounces instead of 15.**
+With fewer longs to unwind (8.7K) and tighter settings (61/56), the path to pure short is fast — 7 bounces across 2 phases.
+DOGE contributes additional balance growth through active profit-taking and redeployment.**